ibm-cloud-docs/Registry/registry_responsibilities.md

 | Ensure that the application is available. | It is the responsibility of {{site.data.keyword.IBM_notm}} to inform you if the application is not available. | |
 | Track events. | It is the responsibility of {{site.data.keyword.IBM_notm}} to ensure that {{site.data.keyword.cloudaccesstraillong_notm}} is tracking events. | It is your responsibility to monitor events by using {{site.data.keyword.cloudaccesstraillong_notm}} to ensure that your application is being accessed only by users with the right authority.
 It is also your responsibility to ensure that an {{site.data.keyword.cloudaccesstrailshort}} instance is set up to receive events.
 For more information, see [Auditing the events for Container Registry](/docs/Registry?topic=Registry-at_events). |
 {: row-headers}
 {: caption="Table 1.
-Responsibilities for incident and operations" caption-side="top"}
+Responsibilities for incident and operations" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Change management